MahmoudKharbat/kenda_app/README.md

 # kenda_app

-An andoid application, that was developed using Java in the android studio ide.
+An android application that was developed using Java in the android studio ide.

-The application is an online shop, each customer can login using his specific account.
+The application is an online shop, each customer can log in using his account.

 Features in the app:

 1- Sign up & Log in.

-2- Reset password.
+2- Reset the password.

 3- Uploading profile picture.

 4- Using Firebase as Database.

-5- Sending the order to the seller withen a click.
+5- Sending the order to the seller within a click.

 ## Home Screen